 The white area shows the channel name.
 Selecting one or more channels is done by clicking on the white label which turns orange then.
-A click in the thrid row with pressed Ctrl-key activates internal loopback mode, the label turns red.
 A right mouse click opens a dialog to type in a new name.

 The black area (routing field) shows the current routing target.
 A mouse click opens the routing window to select a routing target.
 The list shows all currently activated routings by checkmarks in front of the routing targets.